getopinionated/getopinionated/README.md

 Django specifics:
 -----------------

 This project is currently being developed on django.
-We are using the latest official release, being django 1.4.3.
+We are using the latest official release, being django 1.4.0.
 You can get it from https://www.djangoproject.com/download/.
+You will also need scipy >0.12.0

-To run the development server, run `srv.py`.
+To run the development server, run `run_local.py`.
 This will create the database, populate it with the data in `testdata.json` and execute `./manage.py runserver`.
+For a production server, make sure to add a local_settings file.
+For more info on this, take a look at a template file.

 Dependencies:
 -------------